Anna-portfolio/PHP-JS-Form/README.md

 # PHP-JS-Form

-An email form with CAPTCHA and checkboxes using PHP, JavaScript, and Bootstrap.
+An email form with a CAPTCHA-like verification using PHP, JavaScript, and Bootstrap

 Main features:
 - form in PHP, CAPTCHA in JavaScript (plain), style in Bootstrap and CSS;